superfly/docs/flyctl/cmd/flyctl_ips_release.md

-Releases an IP address from the application
+Releases one or more IP addresses from the application

 ## Usage
 ~~~
-flyctl ips release [ADDRESS] [flags]
+flyctl ips release [flags] ADDRESS ADDRESS ...
 ~~~

 ## Options